ubugeeei/chibivue/book/online-book/src/en/10-minimum-example/040-minimum-virtual-dom.md

 });
 ```

 The problem is that only the part that changes when increment is executed is the `count: ${state.count}` part, but in renderVNode, all the DOM elements are removed and recreated from scratch.
 This feels very wasteful.
 Although it seems to be working fine for now because it is still small, you can easily imagine that performance will be greatly reduced if you have to recreate a complex DOM from scratch every time you develop a web application.
-Therefore, since we already have a virtual DOM, we want to implement an implementation that compares the current virtual DOM with the previous one and only updates the parts where there are differences using DOM operations.
+Therefore, since we already have a Virtual DOM, we want to implement an implementation that compares the current Virtual DOM with the previous one and only updates the parts where there are differences using DOM operations.
 Now, this is the main theme of this chapter.

 Let's see what we want to do in the source code.
-When we have a component like the one above, the return value of the render function becomes a virtual DOM like the following.
+When we have a component like the one above, the return value of the render function becomes a Virtual DOM like the following.
 At the time of the initial rendering, the count is 0, so it looks like this:

 ```ts
 const vnode = {